Maestro

 The 100% owned Maestro Project, located in central British Columbia, lies adjacent to Highway 16, 15 km north of Houston and 50 km south of Smithers, providing year-round road access to the Project and nearby infrastructure including, rail, hydroelectricity, and natural gas.

 Quartz’s first ever drill test, a maiden two-hole drill program at the Prodigy Zone on the Maestro Property (reported by Quartz News Release dated April 9th, 2024) discovered exciting high-grade Au-Ag lodes, hosted within an extensive epithermal Au-Ag system.
 The lodes and the more disseminated precious metals, intersected by the drill holes are both hosted within a large and earlier deposited, Mo-Cu porphyry system.
 Quartz’s second core hole, PR-23-02 intersected 102 m grading 2.22 g/t Au and 104 g/t Ag, including 12 m grading 1.23 g/t Au and 586 g/t Ag and also 36 m of 5.73 g/t Au and 87 g/t Ag.
 These results indicate high potential for both bulk tonnage and underground high-grade gold and silver mineralization.
 Notably, green sericite alteration reminiscent of deposits such as Blackwater, which is currently being placed into production near Vanderhoof plays a significant role at Prodigy.
 The discovery is open in multiple directions and at depth, promising significant further potential.
-The next milestone towards a transaction will be delineation drilling of the new Prodigy discovery at Maestro, planned to commence in HI 2025.
+The next milestone towards a transaction will be delineation drilling of the new Prodigy discovery at Maestro, which commenced in April 2025.

 The Maestro property has a rich exploration history dating back to 1914, primarily focusing on the 110 million tonne Lone Pine Mo-Cu porphyry deposit (see Quartz news release March 19th, 2024) also located on the property.
 Quartz’s successful drilling was based on a target developed by its comprehensive exploration programs, including soil/silt geochemical sampling, IP geophysics, airborne magnetic surveys, hyperspectral studies and detailed relogging of historical drill core, along with assaying for gold, pulp samples derived from historical assaying of numerous core holes located across the Maestro property that had not been assayed for gold.